100-oz silver bars for sale

 Investors wanting still lower premiums than those offered by 100-oz silver bars may want to consider RCM (Royal Canadian Mint) 850-oz silver bars.
 The RCM bars are not exactly 850 ounces, but that is the approximate average weight of these unique bars.

 With the individual bars usually weighing less than sixty pounds, they can be shipped economically.
 Further, weighing less than 60 pounds, they can be handled by most investors.
-By comparison, $1,000 face junk silver coins weigh 55 pounds.
+By comparison, $1,000 face value junk silver coins weigh 55 pounds.

 RCM 850-oz silver bars are not always available.